scriptrdotio/howto/data/create_schema.md

 # How to apply automatic validation (schemas) on my data?

-- Scriptr.io provides you with a NoSQL database that allows you to save data into key/value structures called "documents"
+- Scriptr provides you with a NoSQL database that allows you to save data into key/value structures called "documents"
 - You can create (XML) schemas to define **document types**, i.e. constraints on the data (mandatory fields, multiplicity, data types, etc.)
-- Scriptr.io **automatically** validates any schema-related document upon creation or update
+- Scriptr **automatically** validates any schema-related document upon creation or update

 ## Create a schema using the visual environment

-From the scriptr.io [workspace](https://www.scriptr.io/workspace) click on **Tools** in the toolbar then select **Data Explorer**
+From the scriptr [workspace](https://www.scriptr.io/workspace) click on **Tools** in the toolbar then select **Data Explorer**

 ![Open Data Explorer](./images/open_data_explorer.png)